 If you happen to be in Strasbourg in December, you will find one of the most famous Christmas markets in all of Europe right at the base of the cathedral.

-The audio tour is great and if you are travelling with children, they will appreciate that this museum is fully interactive.
+The audio tour is great and if you are traveling with children, they will appreciate that this museum is fully interactive.

 Originally built for Cardinal Prince Bishop Armand-Gaston de Rohan-Soubise (the supposed illegitimate son of Louis XIV), this former Episcopal palace now houses three museums: Musee des Beaux Arts, Musee Archeologique and Musee des Arts Decoratifs.

 Many consider this palace to be the mini Versailles, and it is easy to see why.
-Robert de Cotte (helped complete the royal chapel at Versailles) is the architect who designed the palace.
+Robert de Cotte (who helped complete the royal chapel at Versailles) is the architect who designed the palace.

 Inside you will find different types of items on each level.